📞 +91 98181 67102 | ✉️ alok@skmehta.co.in

 Is Section 80C still available under the new Act?

 Yes.
-Section 80C has been renumbered as Section 123 under the Income-tax Act, 2025.
+Section 80C corresponds to Section 123 of the Income-tax Act, 2025, read with Schedule XV, which lists the eligible investments and payments.
 The aggregate deduction cap of ₹1.5 lakh is retained and continues to be available only under the old tax regime.
 LIC, PF, ELSS, tuition fees, housing loan principal and other eligible investments continue to qualify.

 What replaces Section 195 / Form 15CA / 15CB?

-Section 195 has been renumbered as Section 393.
+Section 195 corresponds primarily to Section 393 of the 2025 Act, read with Sections 395, 397 and 400 for the related procedural and compliance provisions.
 Forms 15CA and 15CB for foreign remittance reporting have been replaced by new Forms 145 and 146 under the Income-tax Rules, 2026.
 Read our detailed guide on Form 145/146.

 Has Section 139 (return of income) changed?

-Section 139 has been renumbered as Section 263.
+Section 139 corresponds to Section 263 of the 2025 Act, with related return-filing provisions for trusts and institutions in Sections 347–350.
 The updated return (ITR-U) window originally introduced by Section 139(8A) has been extended to 48 months under the new Act, giving taxpayers a longer window to correct omissions and errors.

 Are tax rates changing under the new Act?